Flip Distance Between Triangulations of Convex Polygons is NP-Complete

 When considering paths as our underlying structure, the flip distance problem is polynomial time solvable for point sets in convex position~\cite{aichholzer2025linear}.
 For point sets in general position, the complexity of the flip distance computation is still open.
 We would, however, be very surprised if the problem is not \NP-hard.

 All results on flip distance problems for the reconfiguration of plane graphs that appeared before 2026 followed the pattern that they were easy to solve for convex point sets and \NP-hard for point sets in general position.
-This pattern was broken when \NP-completeness for the flip distance problem of non-crossing spanning trees was proven, already in the case of convex point sets~\cite{Trees2026hard}.
+This pattern was broken when \NP-completeness for the flip distance problem of non-crossing spanning trees was proven, already in the case of convex point sets~\cite{Trees2026hards}.

-\subparagraph{The Associahedron and its generalizations.} We refer to~\cite{ceballos2015many} for a survey on the Associahedron.
-The Associahedron $K_n$ is an $(n-2)$-dimensional convex polytope discovered by Stasheff~\cite{stasheff1963homotopy}.
-The $1$-skeleton of the Associahedron is exactly the flip graph of triangulations of a convex polygon with $n+1$ vertices.
+\subparagraph{The Associahedron and its Generalizations.} We refer to~\cite{ceballos2015many} for a survey on the associahedron.
+The associahedron $K_n$ is an $(n-2)$-dimensional convex polytope discovered by Stasheff~\cite{stasheff1963homotopy}.
+The $1$-skeleton of the associahedron is exactly the flip graph of triangulations of a convex polygon with $n+1$ vertices.

-The Associahedron admits many generalization, for some of which, separate \NP-hardness proofs are known.
+The associahedron admits many generalization, for some of which, separate \NP-hardness proofs are known for the respective distance problems.
 Those include graph associahedra and polymatroids~\cite{ito2023hardness}.
 These hardness results now also follow as a corollary of \cref{thm:main}.
 Further, the combinatorial distance problem is \NP-hard, and even \APX-hard, for polymatroids that are described by linarly many inequalities~\cite{cardinal2023shortest}.

 Conversely, there exists an FPT-algorithm for the rotation distance in graph associahedra~\cite{cunha2025computing} and a polynomial time algorithm for the special case of stellohedra~\cite{CARDINAL2024103877}.